The Employability Bursary is currently closed, due to funds being exhausted. Applications will reopen in February 2024.

-The Employability Bursary provides financial support of up to £700 to help University of St Andrews students progress in their Career Journeys.
-The bursary assists students to complete work-related activity and can be used towards accommodation for internships, professional clothing, development courses, travel expenses, and volunteering.
+The Employability Bursary provides up to £700 to help University of St Andrews students complete work-related activity.

-To apply for the bursary, you must be a matriculated student at St Andrews, and preferably:
+To apply for the bursary, you must be a matriculated student at St Andrews.

-- be care-experienced, meaning you have been in care at any stage of your life, or are currently in care or
+- be care-experienced, a carer or estranged, meaning you have been in care at any stage of your life, or are currently in care, or currently caring for relatives, or living without the support of a family network or

 - have attended one of the following widening access programmes: